 The Village of Huntington Bay has not encountered a project in 5 years which required post construction stormwater infrastructure.
 Single family development in the Village is typically limited to less than 1 acre of clearing.
-Single family projects having an area of clearing of <5 acres are not subject to the NYSDEC requirements of the GCP.

 1. Applicable Post-Construction SMPs